 The Pigskin Leather Glove by Kinco is a great option for those seeking a glove that will perform well on warm, dry days.
 In addition, it's very affordable.

-As one of the colder gloves tested, the Pigskin Leather is probably one of the better choices for warm weather and aerobic endeavors on cold days.
-Many of our friends and family love this glove because it breathes incredibly well, especially while skinning uphill in the backcountry.
+As one of the colder contenders tested, this glove is best used in warm weather or aerobic endeavors on cold days.
+Many of our friends and family members love this glove because it breathes incredibly well, especially while skinning uphill in the backcountry.
 The polyester insulation, in addition to its 'Heatkeep' thermal lining, is actually pretty warm itself and does a great job of wicking away moisture from the skin.

-To be quite blunt, this glove is not very water resistant.
+To be quite blunt, this glove is not very water-resistant.
 It does wonders on warm, dry days, but in cold, wet climates, it's not the best option.
 In our at-home dunk tests, this glove was instantly flooded in just two squeezes.
-In addition, the glove held 14oz of water after the 100 squeeze test!
+In addition, the glove held 14 oz of water after the 100 squeeze test, which is a lot!

 In the field, we noticed that when sweating, the cloth held moisture, and when the snow started falling, the glove eventually became saturated.
-Once again, we think the Kinco Pigskin Leather Heatkeep, not tested here, will perform better in this metric as it features a full leather construct.
 The big reason this glove failed in this metric is because of the absorbent cotton knit cloth on the back of the hand.
-The pigskin leather, on the other hand, always did a great job at keeping the water out.
+The pigskin leather, on the other hand, always did a great job of keeping the water out.

 The single glove construction doesn't integrate a detached liner, adding to its minimalist design.
 That said, if you buy a larger size, you could probably fit an additional liner underneath as the cuff is quite elastic.
 If you're in the market for something with bells and whistles, this is not the glove for you.
-But, if you're all about simplicity, you may have found your match.
+But, if you're all about simplicity and don't have a ton of cash to drop, you may have found your match.

 Durability and Construction